Skip to content

 Furniture In A Color Drenched Room

 Wood tone becomes critical.
 Walnut reads heavier and more grounded.
 Oak reads lighter and more casual.
-Leather looks richer when it’s not outlined by bright trim.
+Leather looks richer when it is not outlined by bright trim.
 Velvet absorbs light and adds depth without needing pattern.
 And modern silhouettes, clean-lined sofas, structured accent chairs, sculptural tables, they all read more intentional inside a drenched room.

 This is where AURA’s approach fits naturally.
 Fewer pieces.
 Better materials.
 Furniture that belongs in the space, not furniture that looks like it was dropped in from another room.